kiwiandroiddev/starcraft-2-build-player/README.md

 it's not the best formula for building a robust, testable app that can be easily extended with new features over time.

 This project has no real architecture to speak of and its implementation is tightly coupled to the Android framework.
-As such is mostly untestable and untested.
+As such it is mostly untestable and untested.

 What I'm trying to say is: if you're looking for the source code of a real-world app to use as a reference for building your own app, you've come to the wrong place :)